5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ## Overview

 In this chapter we take the approach to explain regular expressions purely by example.
 The examples start simple and grow complex.
 Along the line we introduce more features of regular expressions in general and Dyalog's implementation in particular.
 Your best strategy is to read the following stuff from start to end.
 It will introduce you to the basic concepts and provide you with the necessary knowledge to become a keen amateur.
-From there constant usage of regular expressions and the Internet will convert you into an expert, though it will take a bit of time and effort.
-Be assured that it will be well invested time.
+From there constant usage of regular expressions --- together with plenty of reasearch on the Internet -- will convert you into an expert, though it will take a bit of time and effort.
+Be assured that this time will be well invested.

 This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.

-Note that we explain the syntax of `⎕S` and `⎕R` separately from the main text.
-That makes it easy to ignore those bits in case you are already familiar with the syntax.

-Despite the name of the book you will find only very few recipes for real-world problems in this chapter.
+Despite the name of the book you will find only a few recipes for real-world problems in this chapter.
 The problems provided are used as vehicles to introduce the main features of regular expressions.

 ## What are regular expressions?